InteLiPlan: An Interactive Lightweight LLM-Based Planner for Domestic Robot Autonomy: Experimental Results

-\subsection{Comparison of Different Methods in Feasible Tasks}
+\subsubsection{Comparison of Different Methods in Feasible Tasks}

-In our first experiment, we assume successful outcomes in both object detection and robotic motion feasibility.
-Here, the planner is solely required to generate the appropriate action sequences based on human inputs.
-An example of such conversation is provided in Fig. \ref{fig:examples}a.
+In our first experiment, we assume successful outcomes in both object detection and robotic motion feasibility by placing the requested object in the camera view and within the reach of the robot.
+In this set, the planner is solely required to generate the appropriate action sequences based on human inputs.
+An example of such conversations is provided in Fig. \ref{fig:examples}a.

-Despite being told to list a sequence of actions only, \textit{Mistral-Prompt} and \textit{Deepseek-Prompt} outputs include redundant text.
-For a fairer comparison, we only extracted the outputted action sequence when determining the success rate, and ignored the lengthy explanation and slightly misused words (e.g. `pick up' vs `pick') for action API interface.
+Despite explicit instructions to produce solely an action sequence, \textit{Mistral-Prompt} and \textit{Deepseek-Prompt} often generate extraneous text.
+For a fairer comparison, we only extracted the action sequence when determining the success rate, and ignored the lengthy explanation and slightly misused words (e.g., `pick up' vs `pick') for the action API interface.
 As presented in the \textit{w/o failure} column of Table \ref{tab:task_success}, the results demonstrate a superior performance of our models, achieving 100\% success in scenarios with seen commands and objects, and maintaining high effectiveness even with unseen objects or commands.
 In contrast, \textit{Mistral-Prompt} and \textit{Deepseek-Prompt} experienced performance drops in scenarios involving unseen elements, with more sensitivity over unseen textual commands.
-It is also observed that \textit{Deepseek-Prompt} behaves better than \textit{Mistral-Prompt}, while \textit{Deepseek-Ours} has slightly lower success rates than \textit{Mistral-Prompt}.
+It is also observed that \textit{Deepseek-Prompt} behaves better than \textit{Mistral-Prompt}, while \textit{Deepseek-Ours} has slightly lower success rates than \textit{Mistral-Ours}.

-\subsection{Evaluation of Robustness in Failure Explanation}
+\subsubsection{Evaluation of Robustness in Failure Explanation}

-In this test, we break down the evaluation of failure explanation in the failure recovery process, investigating the ability of the model to explicitly describe what hinders the process of planning actions.
+In this test, we evaluate the model’s ability to explicitly describe the cause of planning failures during the recovery process.
 The failure experiments include all categories outlined in Table \ref{tab:failedcases}, with examples of `planning failure' detection in Fig. \ref{fig:examples}b,c.
 We only include `execution failure' in failure recovery experiments (Section \ref{ssec:exp_failurerecovery}), as it is a failure description that is triggered from the controller level.